-(Mine was Judas from the Jesus of Nazareth miniseries.
+Mine was Judas from the Jesus of Nazareth miniseries.
 I never told a soul.
 Too terrified.
-I went to Catholic school, sweetie.
-Years later, I would learn that Judas was played by Ian McShane!)
+I went to Catholic school, sweetie - can’t say ya’ love Judas,.
+Years later, I would learn that Judas was played by Ian McShane!

 The *one* song that comes on Spotify that could cause an accident because you’re so excited?

-(“Wanna Be Startin’ Somethin” by Michael Jackson you would think I was clinically insane if you saw me driving during this song.)
+“Uptown Funk” by Bruno Mars you would think I was clinically insane if you saw me driving during this song.